 - How to set up your TV for the PS5 and Xbox Series X

-Before getting to any fixes, take note of the different contact options for Microsoft.
+Before getting to any fixes, take note of the different contact options for Microsoft and Xbox support.
 There’s a robust support system in place, and for certain issues, you’ll need to contact Microsoft for a repair or replacement.
 If you have a smaller issue that we haven’t covered in this guide, you can ping us on Twitter @DigitalTrends so we can add it to this guide, as well as tag @XboxSupport.
 That seems to be the fastest support route.

 |Phone||Request a call: 6 a.m. to 5 p.m.
 PT, daily|